 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Axis invasion of North-East India had succeeded?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Quit India thread.
-Alternate Historian and 1 other(s) like this article.

 In 1897,on this day "Respected Leader" Subhas Chandra Bose was born in Cuttack, Orissa British India.